odoo/odoo/addons/stock/doc/stock.rst

 A stock move is the elementary model in OpenERP that can move stock between 2 locations.

-In order to make it easy to move multiple products at once and to give that as an assignment in a warehouse, we use pickings that group these stock moves.
+In order to make it easy to move multiple products at once and pass that as an assignment to a warehouse operator, we use pickings that group these stock moves.

 We want to categorize the pickings in picking types.
 As a warehouse manager you want to follow up the progress of the operations between the same (kind of) locations.
 E.g. by default, in the default warehouse, you will have 3 picking types: the incoming, internal and outgoing, but it is possible to create a picking type for all the packing operations that need to happen at the packing table.
 The Warehouse > All Operations dashboard allows to see the progress of the pickings for each picking type.